 If you want to let customers place orders for breakfast items or desserts, then you can add shortcodes for their corresponding WooCommerce products in the same way.

 Create your WooCommerce daily order form today!

 By using multiple quantity fields for each day of the week, you can make it easy for customers to order different quantities depending on the day of the week.

-Remember – for one-off weekly orders, all you absolutely need is WooCommerce Product Table and WooCommerce Product Add-ons – plus WooCommerce Quick View Pro, if required.
-And if you want to tack on recurring orders, you can add in WooCommerce Subscriptions to manage that.
+For one-off weekly orders or on-going subscriptions, all you absolutely need is WooCommerce Product Table and WooCommerce Product Add-ons - plus WooCommerce Quick View Pro, if required.
+And if you want to enable recurring orders, then you can add WooCommerce Subscriptions.

 Have any other questions about implementing a WooCommerce daily order form like this?
 Let us know in the comments!